Page last updated April 25, 2026.

 Amaranthus palmeri—Palmer’s Amaranth

-Is a fast-growing, aggressive herb that grows to 1.5 m (rarely to 3 m) tall with diamond-shaped leaves with long petioles.
-Flowers are in terminal spikes or drooping panicles.
+This species is a fast-growing, aggressive herb that grows to 1.5+ m tall with diamond-shaped leaves on long stalks.
+Flowers are in terminal spikes or drooping branched inflorescences, as shown in the photo.
 Native to southern North America but now widely introduced and considered one of the most noxious weeds in the world.
-Interestingly, it is also edible and nutritious and can be used as a food crop in marginal environments.
+It is also edible and highly nutritious and can be used as a food crop in marginal environments.

 Amaranthus retroflexus—Red Root Amaranth